samsisle/vercel-integration/README.md

 # Vercel Integration

-This Next.js app serves as the UI for a bare minimal (Vercel Integration)[https://vercel.com/docs/integrations] that utilizes (Webhooks)[https://vercel.com/docs/integrations/webhooks-overview].
+This Next.js app serves as the UI for a bare minimal [Vercel Integration](https://vercel.com/docs/integrations) that utilizes [Webhooks](https://vercel.com/docs/integrations/webhooks-overview).

 To show a simple Webhook in action, we are console logging the `body.payload` in `/api/webhook`.